tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 ##### ~ John, Revelations 13:18 (NIV)

-Because 6\*6\*6=216 this number started popping up in some strange places.
-Fans ignore the most likely suggestion that that John may have been telling to reader to *add* the numbers together, because in the original Greek it was penned as 600+60+6, and not 666.
-Regardless, this simply increased 216’s clout in the religious counter-culture which still holds up today.
+Because 6\*6\*6=216 this number started popping up in some strange places, given its antiquity and its dubious association with the Armageddon, biblical beasts and humans’ generally suspicious nature.
+Fans of the arcane ignore the most likely suggestion that John may have been telling to reader to *add* the numbers together, because in the original Greek it was penned as 600+60+6, and not 666.
+Regardless, 216’s clout in the religious counter-culture still holds up today.
 Just do an Internet search for “216” to see for yourself.

-The point of all this is to show one way that the tholon can  can be used and viewed, but there are many new ways of looking at energy in all its forms when viewed tholonically.
+The point of all this is to show one way that the tholon can be used and viewed.
+There are many new ways of looking at energy in all its forms when viewed tholonically.

 <img src="../Images/093-DNA.png" style="width:5.70833in;height:1.35in" />